nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `theme` (Invalid format)<br>
        Expected: Nothing happens.
 Error details shown in the status message.

-2. Applying a user defined theme
+2. Applying a user-defined theme

     1. Test case: `theme monokai.json`, where `monokai.json` is a valid theme file<br>
        Expected: Theme of the application changes.
 A success message will be shown.